lunohodov/astrophotography/projects/ngc-7000/README.md

 Total execution time: 01h:10m:27s.

-### 3. Load Master Images
+### Load Master Images

-I loaded all master images and cloned them.
-Renamed the clones to `ha`, `oiii`, and `sii` respectively.
+I loaded the master images for all channels, cloned them and renamed the clones to `ha`, `oiii`, and `sii` respectively.

-### 4. Gradient Extraction
+### Gradient Extraction

-Gradients were not visible so I skipped gradient correction.
+I skipped gradient correction because I could not see gradients.

+### Separate Stars and Equalize Channels

+I decided to separate nebulosity and stars in the linear stage and process them independently.

+For that I used *StarXTerminator* on each channel image where:

+- Generate Star Image: checked
+- Unscreen Stars: unchecked
+- Large Overlap: unchecked

+I inspected the resulting images for artifacts, found none, then renamed the star images to `ha_stars`, `oiii_stars`, and `sii_stars`respectively.

+Next, I had to make the channels statistically matching.
+I used *LinearFit* to equalize `oiii` and `sii` to `ha`.
+Please note, that doing this after star removal ensures that signal from the stars will not bias the background.

+### Create Stars Color Image

+For the stars color image I used *PixelMath* where:

+- R: `h`
+- G: `h*0.7 + o*0.3`
+- B: `o`

+Then I used *HistogramTransformation* to balance the colors.

+Alternatively, one can use Seti Astro’s *NBtoRGBStarCombination*.

+Finally, I applied *BlurXTerminator* with:

+- Sharpen Stars: 0.40
+- Adjust Star Halos: 0.00
+- Sharpen Nonstellar: 0.00

-### 5. Create SHO Image and Calibrate Color
+### Create Starless SHO Color Image

-I composed a Hubble Palette image with *ChannelCombination* where I put `sii`, `ha` and `oiii` in the Red, Green and Blue channels respectively.
+I composed a Hubble Palette image with *ChannelCombination* where I put `s`, `h` and `o` in the Red, Green and Blue channels respectively.
 The resulting image, I renamed to `sho`.

-My goal when calibrating the color was to best show the nebula’s chemical composition.

-The following tools were used:

-- *BackgroundNeutralization*
-- *ColorCalibration* for intrinsic white reference
-- *PixelMath* for palette polarization

-#### BackgroundNeutralization

-*ColorCalibration*, unlike *PhotometricColorCalibration* and *SpectrophotometricColorCalibration*, does not neutralize the background.
-So I went with this first.

-Initially, I used the mode `Rescale as needed` and a background reference covering the darkest area in `sho`.
-This maximized the dynamic range usage but resulted in less foot-room (i.e. Blacks separation).

-In the end, I switched to `Target background` and applied with:

-- Target background set to `0.0010000`
-- Reference image set to an aggregated image build from 4 previews of the dark areas of `sho`

-#### ColorCalibration

-To optimize the visibility of the three emission bands (H-alpha, OIII, and SII) within the nebula, I needed to use a white reference that is an inherent part of the image.
-In other words – the nebula itself.

-One process to allow using an intrinsic white reference is *ColorCalibration*.

-However, there are a lot of stars inside the nebula and they affect the light measurement.
-To fix this, I used *StarXTerminator* to create a starless copy of `sho` and named it `white_reference`.

-Then, I applied *ColorCalibration* to `sho` with:

-- the white reference set to a preview in `white_reference` covering the nebula.
-- the background reference set to a preview in `sho` covering the darkest area.
-- disabled Structure Detection, although it’s not needed as `white_reference` has no stars.

-#### PixelMath

-Since H-alpha (Green) is the strongest of all three emission lines, the image still has a hue towards green.
-To further balance the colors, I used a technique called palette polarization.
-This shifts the chromatic representation towards SII (Red) and OII (Blue).

-For that I used *PixelMath* to multiply the Red and Blue channels by a factor.
-However, to ensure the sky background stays neutral i.e. not turn magenta, I had to multiply the light from the objects only and exclude the background pedestal.

-To calculate the pedestal, I created a new independent image from the preview used as the background reference and named it `sho_bg`.

-Then, I applied the following *PixelMath* to `sho`:

-- R/K: `($T - med(sho_bg)) * k + med(sho_bg)`
-- G: `$T`
-- B: `($T - med(sho_bg)) * k + med(sho_bg)`
-- Symbols: `k = 1.15`

-### 6. Deconvolution
+### Starless SHO Deconvolution

-Used *BlurXTerminator* with:
+I  *BlurXTerminator* with:

 - Sharpen Stars: 0.10
 - Adjust Star Halos: 0.0